-How can employees set better boundaries at work?
+How can employees set personal boundaries at work?

 1. Turn off notifications after working hours

 Having notifications on at all hours of the day is a key characteristic of the ‘always on’ culture that we’re trying to resist.
-On conscious and subconscious levels, receiving notifications that interrupt our personal time can stress us out and make us feel like we can never disconnect from working.
+On conscious and subconscious levels, receiving notifications that interrupt our personal life can stress us out and make us feel like we can never disconnect from work.

 Employees aren’t paid on a 24-hour basis, and most roles do not need to be contactable at all hours.
-You have the right to digitally disconnect, and you’ll likely produce better work and be more productive if you do.
+You have the right to disconnect digitally, and you’ll likely produce better work and be more productive if you do.

-2. Separate your home and working spaces as much as possible
+2. Separate your working and personal space as much as possible

-More of us than ever have now made our home our offices, and while there are so many perks around this, we also need to be conscious to make these spaces distinguishable.
+More of us than ever have now made our homes our offices, and while there are so many perks around this, we also need to be conscious of making these spaces distinguishable.

-Our best tips to create boundaries between your home and working space?
+Our best tips to create physical boundaries between your home and working space?